-Hence, the vacant portion of the Area exhibits obsolete platting, diversity of ownership, tax and special assessment delinquencies and deterioration of structures or site improvements in neighboring areas adjacent to the vacant land.
+Hence, the vacant; portion of the Area exhibits obsolete platting, diversity of ownership, tax arid special assessment delinquencies and deterioration of structures or site improvements in neighboring areas adjacent to the vacant;, land.
 Therefore, the vacant land qualifies as a blighted area under the Act.

-G. Conclusion Of Investigation Of Eligibility Factors For The Redevelopment.
-Project Area.
+Gv Conclusion Of Investigation Of Eligibility Factors For The :R^^elbp;irient: Project Area,

-The Area is impacted by a number of eligibility factors: This analysis demonstrates that the improved portion of the Area qualifies as a conservation area and the vacant land qualifies as a blighted area as defined in the Act.
-As documented, this is due to conditions found to exist in the "improved" area and in the "vacant" area.
-The Plan includes measures designed to reduce or eliminate the deficiencies which cause the Area to qualify consistent with the strategy of the City of Chicago for revitalizing other designated redevelopment project areas and industrial corridors.
+The Area is impacted by a-number of eligibility factors; This analysis demonstrates; that the improved portion of the Area qualifies; as a conservation area and the vacant land qualifies as a blighted area as defined in the Act- As documented, this is due to conditions found to exist in the -improved" area; and in; the "vacant" area.
+The Plan includes measures designed to reduce or eliminate the deficiencies which cause the Area to qualify'consistent with the strategy-of the City of Chicago for revitalizing other designated redevelopment project areas and industrial corridors.

-The City and the State of Illinois have also designated approximately twenty-four . and eight-tenths percent (24.8%) of the Area as State of Illinois Enterprise Zone Number 2.
-This designation is in further response to the deteriorating conditions in the Area, recognition of the significant needs, and realization that financial incentives are required to attract private investment.
-However, this designation as well as the major improvements associated with Midway Airport, the Stevenson Expressway and C.T.A. commuter rail lines only benefit a small portion of the Area and do not address Area-wide needs or the conditions that cause the Area to qualify as a redevelopment area.
+The City and the State of Illinois have also designated approximately twenty-four and eight-tenths percent (24.8%) of the Area as State of Illinois Enterprise Zone Number 2.
+This designation is iri further response to the deteribrating cohoutiphs in the Area., recognition of the significant-needs, and realization that financial incentives are required to attract private investment.
+However, this designation as well as the major improvements associated with Midway Airport, the Stevenson Expressway and C.T.A. commuter rail lines only benefit a small portion of the Area and do not address Area-wide needs or the conditions that cause the Area to qualify • as a redevelopment area.